 To understand the relationship between participants' POS scores and preferred behaviors (\textit{i.e.}, \textbf{RQ1}), we created regression models utilizing each of the four POS subscales as predictors and each type of response behavior as outcome variables.
 We utilized generalized linear mixed models for binary response questions and linear mixed models with Bonferroni correction for categorical response questions.
 All of the linear mixed models used ordinal outcome variables that were converted to integer values.
 While some other models are able to utilize categorical data by default, we felt a linear mixed model would better account for the mixed effects inherent to our dataset and remain interpretable.
 In total, we developed 14 models, one for each type of response behavior.
 Here we present the results of our regression analyses.
 A visualization of all 14 models can be seen in Figure \ref{fig: regression_analysis}.

-\paragraph{Subscale 1: Privacy as a Right} Across nearly all of our regression models, we can see that subscale 1, the perception of \textit{privacy as a right}, is a strong predictor.
-Subscale 1 predicts three notification behaviors (\textit{i.e.}, signaling active data collection, informing a user of the data collected, and describing what will happen to that data), two storage or processing behaviors (\textit{i.e.}, securely storing data and anonymizing data), two management discussion behaviors (\textit{i.e.}, offering a user to review and manage data and offering to pause data collection), as well as behaviors pertaining to avoidance of further data collection, retention or purging of data, retention durations, and sharing policies.
+\textit{Subscale 1: Privacy as a Right.} Across nearly all of our regression models, we can see that Subscale 1, the perception of \textit{privacy as a right}, is a strong predictor.
+Subscale 1 predicts three notification behaviors (\textit{i.e.}, signaling active data collection, informing a user of the data collected, and describing what will happen to that data), two storage or processing behaviors (\textit{i.e.}, securely storing data and anonymizing data), two management discussion behaviors (\textit{i.e.}, offering a user to review and manage data and offering to pause data collection), as well as behaviors related to avoidance of further data collection, retention or purging of data, retention durations, and sharing policies.
 It is clear that the perception that privacy is a right is a strong indicator of whether a person prefers these privacy-preserving behaviors.
-While it is difficult to understand why subscale 1 did not predict other behaviors, such as storing data locally, it may be possible that participants do not fully understand the implications of local storage compared to cloud storage.
+While it is unclear why Subscale 1 did not predict other behaviors, such as storing data locally, it is possible that participants do not fully understand the implications of local storage compared to cloud storage.
 Other behaviors, such as asking a user how to manage data, may not be seen as essential by comparison to notifying a user that data has been collected or understanding with whom that data may be shared.

-\paragraph{Subscale 2: Concern for Personal Informational Privacy} By contrast to subscale 1, subscale 2, or \textit{concerns about own informational privacy} did not predict any of the outcome variables we analyzed.
-This may be due to the fact that participants were asked to answer questions from the perspective of the characters in our scenarios rather than from their own perspectives.
+\textit{Subscale 2: Concern for Personal Informational Privacy.} By contrast to Subscale 1, Subscale 2, or \textit{concerns about own informational privacy} did not predict any of the outcome variables we analyzed.
+This may be because participants were asked to answer questions from the perspective of the characters in our scenarios rather than from their own perspectives.
 This result may reflect a disconnect between participants' reported POS scores and the behaviors they would prefer were they the characters in the analyzed scenes.